How Does DTF Printing Work | Updated Guide [2024]

 • Curing Oven (Optional): While a heat press can be used, some prefer a dedicated curing oven for better temperature control and higher volume printing.

 It is also important to know that when you are importing the artwork design into the film certain file formats work with the printer.
-Some printers are modified to have DTF printing functions but RIP software must be installed to use the CMYK and white inks.
+Some Epson printers can be modified to have DTF printing functions but RIP software must be installed to use the CMYK and white inks.

 The file types can be EPS, PS, PDF, BMP, TIF, PNG, and PSD, but cleared background PDF works better.
 It is recommended to use files with a high resolution of 150-300 DPI for the best results.
 This will ensure that the prints do not turn out blurry and cheap.